TrueBlocks/trueblocks-docker/README.md

 ## Introduction

+TrueBlocks is a local-first indexing / data access solution that you may use for data science or as a locally-running backend for your Web 3.0 projects.

-TrueBlocks docker is intentionally minimal.
-See [the core repo for information](https://github.com/TrueBlocks/trueblocks-core) about TrueBlocks, the Unchained Index, chifra (our command-line tool) and the core API.
-This repo is pre-alpha.
-Use at your own risk.
+This docker repo is intentionally minimal.
+See [the core repo](https://github.com/TrueBlocks/trueblocks-core) for more information about the Unchained Index, chifra (our command-line tool), and the TrueBlocks data API.

+This repo is pre-alpha and comes with no warrenty implied or otherwise.
+Use at your own discretion.

 ## Configuration

-Begin by creating a file called `.env` in this folder.
-An [env.example](env.example) file is provided to help you.
+To get started, create a file called `.env` in this folder.
+An [env.example](env.example) file explaining each setting is provided to help you.
 Adjust the RPC provider to point to a (preferably local) RPC endpoint.
-The `ETHERSCAN_APIKEY` key is optional, but useful.

 ```[shell]
 TB_SETTINGS_DEFAULTCHAIN=mainnet